-Iconic Views Will Draw You To The Greek Islands
+Iconic Views of Santorini and Mykonos Will Draw You Back

 If someone talks about Athens, images of majestic ruins immediately come to mind.
 When someone says “Greek Islands”, there is a distinct image that surfaces.
 Deep blues in skies, water and roofs with pastel colours sprinkled about.